TL;DR

 The finding that workspace-like structures emerge independently in trained systems suggests these organizational patterns represent general solutions intelligent systems discover - whether biological or artificial.
 That has implications beyond AI: it may inform human neuroscience research on consciousness.

 For now, the practical takeaway is that LLMs are not uniform black boxes.
 They have internal structure with identifiable function.
-The more we understand that structure, the better we can debug, audit, and trust these systems.
+The more we understand that structure, the better we can debug, audit, and trust these systems - including catching failure modes like prompt injection through role confusion before they cause damage.

 Read next